reubensadler/integrated-company-timesheet/README.md

 ### Instructions
 #### Employee timesheet

 When a new person joins the company, first create an timesheet for them, entering their full name into the details sheet.
 Then share with them their timesheet and the jobs list.
+In the company timesheet, go to the New employee sheet and click Create new employee sheet.
+Enter their name exactly as entered into their timesheet, and they're good to go.